EU AI Act Fines and Enforcement: What's at Stake

 - Supporting national authorities with technical expertise

-The AI Office has direct enforcement powers for GPAI model violations and can impose fines of up to 15 million EUR or 3% of global turnover on GPAI providers.
+The AI Office holds direct enforcement powers over GPAI model violations, and it can impose fines of up to 15 million EUR or 3% of global turnover on GPAI providers.

 The European Artificial Intelligence Board

 The European Artificial Intelligence Board advises and assists the Commission and member states in consistent application of the AI Act.
-While the Board does not directly impose fines, it plays a critical role in:
+The Board does not impose fines itself, but it shapes how everyone else does, by:

 - Harmonising enforcement approaches across member states